Extreme Trains

-Extreme Trains is a television program on The History Channel that describes the daily operations of the railroads in the United States of America, from coal trains to passenger trains and famous routes.
+Extreme Trains is a television program on the History Channel that describes the daily operations of railroads in the United States, from coal trains to passenger trains and famous routes.
 It is hosted by Matt Bown, a train conductor for Pan Am Railways in Maine, whose interest is railways and the technology of them.
 In the show Matt is living his lifelong dream.

 The series was first aired in the United States on November 11, 2008 and ran until December 30, 2008.
 The show has since been shown in the United Kingdom in April 2009.

 Conception and development

 History Channel program executive said the show was developed to appeal to the channels core audience, who "love to be wowed by big machinery and fun facts".
 Bown was chosen to host the show after responding to an open-call audition.
 McKillop said Bown "has a sense of authenticity and a wonderful, boyish enthusiasm...when the camera's on him, he's infectious."